Do you have?

 Henry McCracken's parents are unknown.

-Based on his age, it is possible that Henry could be a younger brother or cousin to Lemuel.
+Based on his age, it is possible that Henry could be a older brother or cousin to Lemuel.

-DNA matches that have Henry McCracken or his family in their tree include:
+DNA matches that have Henry McCracken or his family in their tree include matches through:

-See also Mariah McCracken and McCrackens in Seneca and Henry Counties in Ohio.
+See also Mariah McCracken, McCrackens in Seneca and Henry Counties in Ohio, and James McCracken.

 This family is listed in my tree on ancestry with supporting records.